lbylnxgek/100DaysOfCode-Python-Pro-2023/README.md

 ## Day 011 - Beginner - The Blackjack capstone project

 * [Capstone project 1: Blackjack](/Day-011/.)
-* Note: My solution handles Blackjacks differently fron the instructor's, but I think it works well.
+* Note: My solution handles Blackjacks differently from the instructor's, but I think it works well.
 I also did not move scoring to a separate function.

 ## Day 012 - Beginner - Scope & number guessing game